Emergence of bacterial glass: Appendix A: Materials and Methods

-\textbf{Tracking bacteria.} To track the motion of individual bacteria, we first need to carry out cell segmentation of phase-contrast images.
-This was done by applying MiSiC \cite{Panigrahi.etal-e2021}, a deep learning-based method for segmentation of bacteria, iteratively to each pre-processed phase-contrast image.
+To track the motion of individual bacteria, we first need to carry out cell segmentation of phase-contrast images.
+This was done by applying MiSiC \cite{Panigrahi.etal-e2021}, a deep learning-based method for the segmentation of bacteria, iteratively to each pre-processed phase-contrast image.
 More specifically, after each application of MiSiC, we removed the regions where cells were detected, added small noise to the image intensity, varied parameters that set the criteria of cell detection slightly and randomly, and applied MiSiC again, unless cells were already detected in a sufficient fraction of the area or MiSiC was already applied sufficiently many times (specifically, 300 times).
-After this iteration, we manually corrected the segmentation result if necessary, at least for the cell we focused on and its neighbors.
+After this iteration, we manually corrected the segmentation result if necessary, at least for the cell we focused on and its neighbors for the results presented in \figref{fig3} and \vidref{6}, and for all cells in the field of view, except those on the boundary, for the results in \figref{fig5}.
 Then, using the segmentation results of all images in a given data set, we applied Blair and Dufresne's particle tracking code available at \url{https://site.physics.georgetown.edu/matlab/}, which is based on the algorithm developed by Crocker, Grier, and Weeks \cite{Crocker.Grier-JCIS1996}.
+For the results on the active fluid phase shown in \figref{fig5}, manual correction of the tracking result was also necessary for bacteria that happened to move over a long distance through the neighbors.
+Note that the analysis shown in \supfigref{S-fig:cage2} and \vidref{7} did not use the method described here, but is a result of fully manual tracking.